 Pretty much every investor that I have met, as well as myself, use REIGuard for their flips. (partner link)

-Construction sites are prime targets for theft and vandalism by vagrants, and people looking to score some unsecured valuables such as construction materials, tools, and new appliances.
+Construction sites are prime targets for theft and vandalism, involving people looking to score some unsecured valuables such as construction materials, tools, and new appliances.

 For a simple alarm solution I like the SimpliSafe alarm system because of their inexpensive and flexible no-contract terms, and DIY installation, which you can move from project to project.
 (Amazon partner link)

-Hard Knocks Tip: Always make sure that as soon as something of value is affixed to your property that all entryways can be well secured at the end of the workday.
+House Flip Hard Knocks Tip: Always make sure that as soon as something of value is affixed to your property that all entryways can be well secured at the end of the workday.
+Click To Tweet

 Bug & Wildlife Prevention